mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-sigma-protocols.md

 Where:

 - `new(instance) -> SigmaProtocol`, denoting the initialization function.
 This function takes as input an instance generated via the `LinearRelation`, the public information shared between prover and verifier.
-This function should pre-compute parts of the statement, or initialize the state of the hash function.
+This function should pre-compute parts of the statement, or initialize the state of the Fiat-Shamir transformation.

 - `prover_commit(self, witness: Witness, rng) -> (commitment, prover_state)`, denoting the **commitment phase**, that is, the computation of the first message sent by the prover in a Sigma protocol.
 This method outputs a new commitment together with its associated prover state, depending on the witness known to the prover, the statement to be proven, and a random number generator `rng`.
 This step generally requires access to a high-quality entropy source to perform the commitment.
 Leakage of even just of a few bits of the commitment could allow for the complete recovery of the witness.
 The commitment is meant to be shared, while `prover_state` must be kept secret.